Martin JRM Mars: Philippine Mars

 On 3 December 2024, Philippine Mars flew for the first time since 2007 as part of a series of test flights.
 Due to a cracked crank case on #2 engine (left inboard), the #2 engine from Hawaii Mars was installed on Philippine Mars.
 Subsequent test flights were successful and the aircraft was deemed ready for its final flights.

 On 11 December, Philippine Mars departed Sproat Lake en route to San Francisco.
 However, as it passed North Nanaimo, an indication of low oil pressure in the #2 engine necessitated its shutdown prior to landing.
 The aircraft returned to the lake shortly afterward.

 On 15 December, Philippine Mars made its second attempt at flying south.
 Due to fog on Sproat Lake it landed, taxied back up Taylor Arm and again departed, hours behind schedule.
 The flight followed the same initial route as the first attempt, then followed the east coast of Vancouver Island.
 The aircraft made low passes of Nanaimo Harbour, Nanaimo Airport (CYCD) and Ladysmith Harbour before climbing to 2,500 ft and proceeding toward Victoria International Airport, where it overflew Hawaii Mars.
 It then proceeded southeast toward the Puget Sound.
 As the aircraft neared Port Townsend, Washington, a sudden loss of oil pressure in the #4 (right outboard) engine necessitated an immediate in-flight shutdown.
 The crew made an immediate course reversal.
 Philippine Mars was seen flying over San Juan Island with its #4 engine shut down and propeller feathered as it returned to Patricia Bay.
 Philippine circled for nearly two hours before landing in the bay.

-On 22 December, after engine maintenance at Patricia Bay, the aircraft was untied from its mooring for taxi-tests.
+On 22 December, after engine maintenance at Patricia Bay, Philippine Mars was untied from its mooring for taxi-tests.
 Shortly after startup, the #4 engine began smoking, having suffered a contained complete failure and fire.
-The aircraft was towed back to its mooring.
-The aircraft was effectively grounded pending replacement of the #4 engine.
+The aircraft was towed back to its mooring and was effectively grounded pending replacement of the #4 engine.

 On 6 January 2025, Philippine Mars was towed from Patricia Bay to Cowichan Bay by a Coulson tender.
 Repairs would be completed there, as Cowichan Bay provided sheltered waters, with the aircraft much closer to shore.

 On 7 January, the serviceable #4 engine was removed from Hawaii Mars, and installed onto Philippine Mars.

 On 10 January, Philippine Mars departed Cowichan Bay, following successful run-ups and taxi checks.
 The aircraft landed at the Sproat lake Bomber Base without incident.